Line group: Three-dimensional

 There are 13 infinite families of three-dimensional line groups, derived from the 7 infinite families of axial three-dimensional point groups.
-As with space groups in general, line groups with the same point group can have different patterns of offsets.
-Each of the families is based on a group of rotations around the axis with order n.
+As with space groups in general, line groups with the same point group may have different patterns of offsets (two or even three), giving line groups in different families.
+Each of the families is based on a group of rotations around the axis with order n, where n can be any positive integer including 1.
+As mentioned earlier, there is not necessarily any point where the point group applies.
+For example, in the line group P2_{1}/m, associated with the point group C_{2h} (called 2/m in the H-M notation), there is no point with C_{2h} symmetry, because the two-fold rotation is converted into a screw displacement.

 The groups are listed in Hermann-Mauguin notation, and for the point groups, Schönflies notation.
 There appears to be no comparable notation for the line groups.
 These groups can also be interpreted as patterns of wallpaper groups wrapped around a cylinder n times and infinitely repeating along the cylinder's axis, much like the three-dimensional point groups and the frieze groups.
 A table of these groups: